sales vs advertising in e-commerce

 Sales vs. Advertising in E-commerce: How I Got it Wrong!

-About twenty years ago, I attended a marketing conference that left a lasting impression on me.
-A senior executive, speaking with confidence, presented a beautifully designed slide and declared, “Half of my advertising is wasted.
-The problem is, I don’t know which half.”
+About twenty years ago, I attended a marketing conference that highlighted the battle between sales vs. advertising in e-commerce.
+A senior executive, speaking with confidence, presented a beautifully designed slide and declared, ‘Half of my advertising is wasted.
+The problem is, I don’t know which half.

 At that time, I was a confident digital marketer.
 During a break, I approached him and said, “I know exactly which half is wasted because I’m in digital.”
 Little did I know how wrong I was.